-When most people think of Grime, they think of London.
+When people think of Grime, they think of London.
 Some think of Stormzy, others think of Wiley.
-Most think of syncopated electronic beats that raise your heartbeat to a police-chase temperature.
+Most think of syncopated beats that raise your heartbeat to a police-chase temperature.
 Very few think of Australia, where the movement has slowly evolved from a few obsessed fans in Melbourne, to a national scene that's now feeding back to the UK and energising its original founders.

 Here in Australia, the movement really kicked off with Smash Brothers, a UK-born, Australian-raised collective who were committed to spreading Grime across a new frontier.